avengers-p11/Documentation/Application CI Design/CI Orchestration tools/Feature document of Jenkins/README.md

 |-----------------|---------|-----------------------|
 | Java            | 11      | Needed to run Jenkins |
 | Port 8080       | N/A     | Jenkins web interface |

+---
+## why Jenkins
+We chose GitHub for our OT microservices project because it’s simple, reliable, and packed with useful features.
+It acts as a central place to store all our code, making it easy for the team to collaborate.
+With GitHub, we can track every change, work on different features using branches, and merge everything smoothly without messing up the main code.
+GitHub’s issue tracking helps us manage tasks and bugs, while its security features ensure our code stays safe.
+This is why it’s the best choice for our project.

+---

 ![image](https://github.com/user-attachments/assets/0dea6b5f-3b24-47eb-b0be-d64902221f88)